jtgry/forttoulouse/_explore/campground.md

 image_path: /images/campground.jpg
 ---

-**Due to the annual French & Indian War Encampment, the Fort Toulouse-Fort Jackson Campground will close to the public at noon on Friday, April 20th, and reopen at noon on Sunday, April 22nd.**

 A 39 site RV campground overlooks the Coosa River.
 Each site includes electric and water hook up, a grill, and concrete picnic table.
 There is a centrally located bath house, and a dump station positioned at the campground exit.
 A group tent site is available by reservation.

 All rules and regulations of the site are applicable to campers.